mozilla/remote-settings/docs/adr/adr_002_packaging_releasing_admin_UI.md

 This way the Kinto Admin version does not have to necessarily be the same as the one bundled in the Kinto Python package.

+> Note: In the Remote Settings repository, the version of the Kinto Admin could be specified in a `package.json` file so that Dependabot can automatically open pull-requests to upgrade it.

 The releasing steps would become:

 1. Release the Kinto Admin package on NPM
 2. Upgrade the Kinto Admin version in Remote Settings
 3. Release and deploy Remote Settings

-**Pros**

-- Simplicity
-- Consistent packaging of the Remote Settings service in one container

-**Cons**

-- Ungraceful
+**Delivery Efforts**: Mid.
+2 release steps.

-- Coupling of between the location where Kinto expects the assets to be and the Remote Settings repository
+**Complexity**: Low.
+But ungraceful because of the coupling between the location where Kinto expects the assets to be and the Remote Settings repository

-- Potential source of confusion about deployed versions (official version in Kinto package and overwritten version in Remote Settings)
+**Version Consistency**: Mid-High.
+Users pulling the Remote Settings container would obtain the same UI version as the one deployed in a specific environment.
+The only version divergence for the UI version would be between Remote Settings and Kinto containers, which is acceptable.

 ### Option 2 - Add option to override embedded Kinto Admin version

-This solution is similar to *Option 1*, except that we introduce a new setting in Kinto to specify the location of the Kinto Admin assets instead of overwriting the files that are bundled ([sources](https://github.com/Kinto/kinto/blob/602ec49c80f033374aa1e957c8448e86d00ac9e8/kinto/plugins/admin/views.py#L13)).
+This solution is similar to *Option 1*, except that we introduce a new setting in Kinto to specify the location of the Kinto Admin assets instead of overwriting the files that are bundled inside the Python package ([sources](https://github.com/Kinto/kinto/blob/602ec49c80f033374aa1e957c8448e86d00ac9e8/kinto/plugins/admin/views.py#L13)).

-In Remote Settings, we would set it to a local folder (eg. `KINTO_ADMIN_ASSETS_LOCATION=/app/kinto-admin-assets/`), and we let the Remote Settings serve the Admin UI as usual.
+In Remote Settings, we would set it to a local folder (eg. `KINTO_ADMIN_ASSETS_LOCATION=/app/kinto-admin-assets/`), compile the Admin UI assets, copy them to the container at this location, and let the Remote Settings serve the Admin UI as usual.

 The releasing steps are the same as *Option 1*.